Continuing Healthcare and the local authority legal limit for social care

 Further explanation about whether social workers should be involved

 Once a person has got through the initial Continuing Healthcare Checklist assessment (stage one) with the required ‘scores’, they are put through for stage two, the multidisciplinary team (MDT) assessment; a social worker or local authority representative must be involved at this stage.
 Why?
 So that a judgment can be made by the local authority about whether the person’s care needs are beyond those for which the local authority can legally take responsibility for.

 It is only if a person’s needs are definitely within the scope of local authority social care that they should ever be means tested and become self-funding.

 A good MDT decision must explore the views and input of everyone involved, including the local authority.
 If this does not happen, it is impossible to reach a reasoned and accurate conclusion.
-See National Framework page 71-72, paragraph 28.1.
+For further information see the National Framework pages 117 to 129.

 If the NHS refuses to invite the local authority to attend the MDT meeting, contact the local authority yourself (write to the Head of Adult Care and your social worker contact if you have one) – and make the point very firmly that the local authority risks acting illegally if they allow the NHS to pass responsibility to the local authority without thorough assessment of the extent of care needs.

 Have you come up against this problem in the Continuing Healthcare assessment process for your relative?